Political cognition: Linked fate: black utility heuristic

 In his 1994 book, Behind the Mule: Race and Class in African-American Politics, Michael Dawson argues African American voters use evaluations of their group-level interests as short-cuts to determine the policy positions, vote choice, and political engagement that would safeguard their individual-level interest.
 According to Dawson, this political heuristic was developed as a consequence of the historical oppression of African Americans, which facilitated the development of the belief that individual interest was linked to the racial group interest among African Americans.
 Consequently, this black utility heuristic is known as linked fate.
-Dawson argues that racial issues override class-based differences which results in the political homogeneity of African Americans.
+Dawson argues that racial issues override class-based differences which result in the political homogeneity of African Americans.
 Additional work suggests that other groups—including Whites, Asian Americans, Latinxs, and women—also exhibit linked fate.

 Other researchers have advocated for the revision of the current linked fate measure, as it seems to be inconsistently associated with group identification and with political engagement.